muneer78/muneer78.github.io/_posts/2021-09-11-the-day-my-coworkers-and-i-chose-our-survival-over-our-supervisor.md

 ---
 date: 2021-09-11
-title: The Day My Coworkers And I Chose Our Survival Over Our Supervisor
+title: The day my coworkers and i chose our survival over our supervisor
 tags: work
 ---